 - Rev. Jonathan Rogers, Associate Minister of Lifelong Learning and Growth

 Newcomers should plan to arrive a few minutes early on Sunday morning and stop by the Family Information Desk in the front lobby to get program information and class locations.

-Religious Exploration classes during our summer programming are held prior to the worship service at 9:30am.
+Religious Exploration classes during our program year (August – May) are held between the worship services at 10:10am.
 During each worship service, children ages 3-9yrs have the option of attending CONNECTIONS! which is a lightly structured social time for children to get to know each other, make friends, and have fun.

 We ask families with children who have attended Religious Exploration classes for 3 weeks (and who plan to continue attending) to fill out the 2017-18 UUCA RE Registration Form.

 UUCA’s Religious Exploration program is a cooperative program that relies on the time and talents of many individuals each and every year!
 Click here to apply to volunteer in UUCA’s Religious Exploration program.

 The UUCA RE program is welcoming and inclusive of all children and youth.
 If anyone in your family receives special services at school, we want to know and to help make sure our RE program is meeting your family’s needs.
 Please email our Inclusivity Coordinator, Mary Andrus-Overley, so that we can help make arrangements accordingly.